Complaints about councillors

 How to make a complaint about a councillor

-If you think that a member may have breached the code and you’d like to complain, please use the councillor complaints form (docx) and send or email it to the contact details below.
+If you think that a member may have breached the code and you’d like to complain, please use the councillor complaints form.

 This form is for complaints about councillors only.
 Please use our general complaints form for complaints about our services or staff.